Skip to main content

 Debugging Context

-• Console Log Mirroring: View browser console logs (log, warn, error) side-by-side with the visual diff.
+• Console Log Mirroring: View browser console logs (log, warn, error) side-by-side with the visual diff (nested under "Technical Logs & Data").

 • Repro Scripts: Click "Copy Repro Script" to get a standalone Playwright script that reproduces the exact failure state locally.